dominictarr/phoenix/README.md

 Social feeds without ads or owners.
 Be free!

 Phoenix is a peer-to-peer network.
 It uses crytographic keypairs to create feeds and publish unforgeable entries which can spread across the network (see [secure-scuttlebutt](https://github.com/dominictarr/secure-scuttlebutt)).
-Relay servers optionally aggregate and redistribute the feeds.
+Bot users aggregate and redistribute the feeds.

 Join us in #scuttlebutt on freenode.